Human Physiology

 Get Real World Experience

 Experiential learning opportunities allow students to apply knowledge learned in human physiology courses and gain critical insights into various career options.
-All of our faculty work closely with undergraduate students, allowing for rich opportunities for hands-on research experience.
+All of our faculty work closely with undergraduate students, allowing for rich opportunities for experiential learning research experience.
 We also offer practicum opportunities in healthcare settings.
-The Human Cadaver Dissection Lab offers the unparalleled opportunity for hands-on exploration of the human form.
+The Human Cadaver Dissection Lab offers the unparalleled opportunity for experiential learning exploration of the human form.
 Advanced undergraduates may also earn the opportunity to participate in the annual dissection course, when donated bodies are prepared for instructional use.

 Human Physiology News and Events